 7. Fire Extinguishers Missing or Not Maintained

-Each extinguisher must be visible, accessible, and have a current inspection tag.
-That means it was professionally serviced in the last 12 months.
+Each extinguisher must be visible, accessible, and have a current inspection tag (serviced in the last 12 months).
 Do in-house visual checks monthly and make sure your team knows how to use them (remember: PASS — Pull, Aim, Squeeze, Sweep).
+Mount them at the correct height (typically 3.5–5 ft handle height), keep signage above for visibility, and ensure the gauge is in the green.

 8. Un-Serviced Fire Sprinkler System

-Sprinkler systems must be inspected and tested at least every five years.
+Sprinkler systems must be inspected and tested at regular intervals (annual inspections; 5-year internal piping checks—per your AHJ).
 Keep documentation on hand.
 In some cases, insurers may deny coverage if your suppression system fails due to lack of maintenance.
-Don’t give them a reason.
+Don’t store items within 18" of sprinkler deflectors, never paint sprinkler heads, and keep a spare-head kit available where required.

 9. Unmaintained Kitchen Fire Suppression Systems